 As requested, here’s a really tasty spiced vinegar brine that’s good for pickling beets, beans, carrots and your other harvest veggies, too:

-Bring the vinegar, sugar, salt, horseradish, allspice, mustard seeds, cinnamon stick and cloves to a boil.
+Bring the vinegar, water, sugar, salt and spices to a boil.

 Place the cleaned, trimmed beans in a sterile quart jar.
 Carefully pour the hot brine over the beans.